marcgg/marcgg.github.com/_posts/2013-05-20-track-link-clicks.md

 [articles popping around](http://www.zdnet.com/is-microsoft-reading-your-skype-instant-messages-7000015388/)
 saying that Microsoft
 [is visiting links posted on Skype](http://www.h-online.com/security/news/item/Skype-with-care-Microsoft-is-reading-everything-you-write-1862870.html).
-In my opinion it got a bit blown out of proportion, but I'm not wrtting this to discuss the matter.
+In my opinion it got a bit blown out of proportion, but I'm not writing this to discuss the matter.

 The thing is that the first thing that came to me is that it would have been pretty hard for a regular user to identify such a thing.